Thalamus: a brain-inspired algorithm for biologically-plausible continual learning and disentangled representations

 We combine weight updates and latent updates in a simple algorithm that can recover the latent variables in the environment as it follows the dynamics of the data distribution in time.
-We start with a naive RNN attempting to solve a stream of incoming unlabeled tasks (Fig. \ref{fig:Thalamus}).
+We start with a naive RNN attempting to solve a stream of incoming unlabeled tasks.
 This network was freshly initialized and had no previous training on any tasks.
-It learns the first task through weight updates, but as the average accuracy begins to increase, any sudden drops from running average by more than a specified amount (0.1) would trigger switching to latent updates.
-We take gradient descent steps in the latent space until accuracy goes back up to the running average or we run out of a pre-specified number of steps.
-The algorithm then goes back to learning through weight updates (see algorithm in \ref{alg:cap}).
+It learns the first task through weight updates, and as the average accuracy begins to increase, any sudden drops from running average by more than a specified amount (0.1) would trigger switching to latent updates.
+We take a specified number of gradient descent steps in the latent space.
+If average accuracy has not recovered, the algorithm then goes back to learning through weight updates (see Algorithm A\ref{alg:cap}).
 More intuitively, once the current latent embedding no longer solves the current task, use latent updates to reach at another one.
 If the task was seen before likely this will solve the current task and you move on.
 If not, then it is likely a new task and gradient descent arrived at an untrained embedding.
 The algorithm then goes back to weight updates and learns the task with the loaded embedding.

 These dynamics allow the algorithm to successfully uncover the latent structure of the environment (discrete stream of tasks) without supervision, while remaining invariant to the time scale and not requiring a predefined number of clusters or events.
-Successful convergence leads the algorithm to require fewer weight updates and eventually, handle the stream of unlabelled tasks through latent updates only (Figs. \ref{fig:Thalamus}, \ref{fig:comparison}).
+Successful convergence leads the algorithm to require fewer weight updates and eventually, handle the stream of unlabelled tasks through latent updates only (Fig \ref{fig:comparison}, example run in Fig A\ref{fig:Thalamus}).